Shoreline Parks Plan

 Click on an image to view larger

 Understanding the urgency of flood protection for this community, the Shoreline Parks Plan project is scheduled to keep pace with the Army Corps’ timeline.
-The Plan process began with a kick-off public meeting in fall 2015, and we aim to produce the final Shoreline Parks Plan in fall 2016.
+The Plan process began with a kick-off public meeting in fall 2015, and we aim to produce the final Shoreline Parks Plan in spring 2017.

 About the Seawall

-The US Army Corps of Engineers released in June 2015 their plans to construct a protective seawall on Staten Island’s East Shore.
+The US Army Corps of Engineers released in September 2016 their Final Feasibility Report to construct a protective seawall on Staten Island’s East Shore.
 Visit the Army Corps’ website to find out more about the project.